zccsite/zcash-insight-ui/README.md

 # Insight UI

-A Bitcoin blockchain explorer web application service for [Bitcore Node](https://github.com/bitpay/bitcore-node) using the [Insight API](https://github.com/str4d/insight-api-zcash).
+A Bitcoin blockchain explorer web application service for [Bitcore Node](https://github.com/bitmex/zcash-bitcore-node) using the [Insight API](https://github.com/bitmex/zcash-insight-api).

+Forked for [Zcash](https://github.com/zcash/zcash) for use with [Bitcore](https://github.com/bitmex/zcash-bitcore).

+Credit to @bitpay for the original implementation and @str4d for the Zcash fork.

 ## Quick Start